bf2fc6cc711aee1a0c2a/kas-fleet-manager/README.md

-Kafka Service Fleet Manager
+Dinosaur Service Fleet Manager
 ---
 ![build status badge](https://github.com/bf2fc6cc711aee1a0c2a/kas-fleet-manager/actions/workflows/ci.yaml/badge.svg)

-A service for provisioning and managing fleets of Kafka instances.
+A service for provisioning and managing fleets of Dinosaur instances.

 For more information on how the service works, see [the implementation documentation](docs/implementation.md).